-STEP TWO: AT THE OFFICE
+STEP THREE: AT THE OFFICE

-- Describe your concern.
-Talk about how the issue affects you, your job, and/or the community at large.
+- The Meeting.
+Once you are taken to the conference room, introduce yourselves and your group.
+Identify yourselves as constituents and scientists, researchers, etc. Explain your area or research.
 It is very likely that the person you are speaking to will not be an expert in your field, so make sure to explain your research in a way that will make sense to the average person.
 Anecdotes may be helpful.

 The ASCB has other “Be an Advocate for Science” how-to papers to help you be an advocate for science.